bhartiy/learnsellacious/pages/07.product/07.advertisement/docs.md

 **You can Advertise the product by applying the special categories for the product.**

-Special categories include **Bordered, Highlighted, featured**.
-If you want to change the products listing on the front end then you can use the highlighted, bordered and featured features.This listing is used to show the product more specifically in the frontend.
+Special categories include **Highlighted, Bordered, Featured**.
+If you want to change the products listing on the front end then you can use the highlighted, bordered and featured features.
+This listing is used to show the product more specifically in the frontend.
 You can change the stock and price of the product also from here.
-Basically,This option is available, when the paid listing is selected.
+Basically, this option is available when the paid listing is selected.

 **In sellacious by default there are three special categories H, B, F.
 **
 **Note:** H,B,F represents the special categories for the products.
 You can assign them on products from here directly.
-H stands for Highlighted feature, B stands for the Bordered feature, F stands for the featured feature.
+H stands for Highlighted feature, B stands for the Bordered feature, F stands for the Featured feature.

 **You can create the advertisement by assigning default special categories to products:**